As my mother used to say,

 One-time purchase price,

-lifetime license with free updates (apart from major new release upgrades, which are not, so far, in the works)
+lifetime license with free updates (apart from major new release upgrades, which since v2 are not, so far, in the works)

-With Affinity Publisher, you can produce a file for any professional printer, with bleed areas defined, and also for the print-on-demand distribution services.
+With Affinity Publisher (originally designed by Serif [Europe]), you can produce a file for any professional printer, with bleed areas defined, and also for the print-on-demand distribution services.

-Yes, there is a learning curve with this, as with all great software, but Serif (Europe) in the UK have created Affinity Publisher as part of their design suite of three apps that more than rival Adobe’s InDesign, Illustrator, and PhotoShop, and at a fraction of the price!
+Yes, there is a learning curve with this, as with all great software, but the Affinity team in the UK have created Affinity Publisher as part of their design suite of three apps (Affinity Photo, Affinity Designer, and Affinity Publisher) that more than rival Adobe’s PhotoShop, Illustrator, and InDesign), and and at a fraction of the price, and no subscription!

-Affinity provides video lessons and resources on their website and YouTube channel (they have separate YouTube channels for each of the three versions — here is the Affinity Publisher Channel on YouTube); plus myriads of How-To videos have been uploaded to YouTube by enthusiastic designers using Affinity apps.
+Affinity provides video lessons and resources on their website and YouTube channel (they have separate YouTube channels for each of the three integrated apps — here is the Affinity Publisher Channel on YouTube); plus myriads of How-To videos have been uploaded to YouTube by enthusiastic designers using Affinity apps.

 And if you are really into design, all three apps, Affinity Photo, Affinity Designer, and Affinity Publisher, integrate seamlessly together for any single project.
 Perfect for cover design as well as the interiors of your books.

-A big advantage, apart from Serif being on the cutting-edge of book design software, is the no-subscription universal lifetime (apart from major upgrades) license price for all of these apps, which is very affordable — you can also check for their fabulous discounts and free trial periods which are available from time to time.
+A big advantage, apart from Affinity being on the cutting-edge of book design software, is the no-subscription universal lifetime (apart from major upgrades) license price for all of these apps on all plartforms, which is very affordable — you can also check for their fabulous discounts and free trial periods which are available from time to time.

 Lots of information on the site for Affinity Publisher.